14 Top-Rated Attractions & Things to Do in Parksville, BC

 6. Beachfest Sand Sculpting Competition

 Attended by more than 100,000 visitors annually, Parksville's first competition took place in 1982.
-It remains the only event of its kind in Canada to be recognized by the World Championship of Sand Sculpting.
-In addition to earning more than $5,000, sculptors covet a first-place finish that guarantees them entry into the World Championships.
+It's recognized by the World Championship of Sand Sculpting.
+In addition to earning thousands of dollars in prizes, sculptors covet a first-place finish that guarantees them entry into the World Championships.

 Come for the beach art, enter your vote for the "People's Choice Award," and stay for the party.
 Other Beachfest activities include a free series of concerts, street buskers, a public market of arts and crafts, and the moment during grand finale weekend when the sand sculptures are lit up after dark.